shootTheLuck/Context-Menu/README.md

 ## What is this?
-An HTML5 custom element for displaying a context menu.
+A ContextMenu class made using the Custom Elements API and vanilla javascript.
 I'm sure this wheel has been reinvented several times(!).

 [Live Demo Here](https://shootTheLuck.github.io/Context-Menu)